 Supplier Net Zero Obligations

-8.1 The Supplier acknowledges and understands the Customer’s Net Zero Target.
-Accordingly, the Supplier shall:
+8.1 The [Supplier] acknowledges and understands the [Customer’s] Net Zero Target.
+Accordingly, the [Supplier] shall:

-a) set its own [Net Zero/Gross Zero] target (the “Supplier NZ Target”) with a target achievement date the same as or earlier than the Net Zero Target Date (the “Supplier NZ Date”);
+a) set its own [Net Zero/Gross Zero] target (the “Supplier NZ Target”) with a target achievement date the same as or earlier than the Net Zero Target Date (the “Supplier NZ Target Date”);

-c) agree the Contract Target with the Customer;
+c) agree the Contract Target with the [Customer];

 d) achieve the Contract Target;

-g) attend, on reasonable notice, meetings with the Customer’s Sustainability Manager or other nominated representative to present the Supplier’s plan to achieve, and current progress towards, the Supplier NZ Date;
+h) attend, on reasonable notice, meetings with the [Customer]’s Sustainability Manager or other nominated representative to present the Supplier’s NZ Target Plan to achieve the Supplier NZ Target, and current progress towards, the Supplier NZ Target Date;

-k) report annually and publicly on:
+l) report annually [and publicly] on:

-l) provide an environmental and sustainability training programme on a regular basis (at least annually) for employees, personnel and contractors during their usual working hours (and online as required) which will cover, as a minimum:
+m) provide an environmental and sustainability training programme on a regular basis (at least annually) for employees, personnel and contractors during their usual working hours (and online as required) which will cover, as a minimum:

 (i) the latest climate science;

-(ii) climate change policy and relevant legal context (including core terms of the Paris Agreement and any national implementation measures);
+(ii) climate change policy and relevant legal context (including core terms of the UNFCCC’s Paris Agreement and any national implementation measures);

 (iv) sustainable lifestyle changes and issues relating to the workplace;